DavidKlempfner/WaveFileManipulator/README.md

     }
 }
 ```
-* View the metadata given a byte array
+* View the metadata, given a byte array
 ```c#
 using WaveFileManipulator;